 Our Butterfield and West Pasco Water Treatment Plants enable the City to meet current and future water demand.
-Current treatment capacity is 35 MGD, with the ability to treat up to 48 MGD when the West Pasco plant is expanded to its maximum capacity in the future.
+Current treatment capacity is 35 MGD.
+The City is currently performing design and construction activities to increase system storage and expand the West Pasco plant to ultimately treat up to 48 MGD helping address the city's growth.
 Current daily peak flows run between 5.0 MGD in the winter to more than 26 MGD during the summer.
-Annually, the City of Pasco withdraws approximately 5.0 billion gallons of water from the Columbia River.
+Annually, the City of Pasco withdraws approximately 6.0 billion gallons of water from the Columbia River.